ianrich69420/phase-1-independent-project/README.md

 - As a user I should be able to rate the Anime and receive a message that my rating has been logged and see a change in rating depending on whether my rating affects the average.

+- Login feature to authenticate the vote of a user

+- Search for an anime within the list of animes

+- Add an anime to the list

 ## Project Setup

 In order for you to use the content on this repo ensure you have the following: